HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ## Installing using the container image

-**Prerequisites:** You must ensure that container is installed on the workstation.
+**Prerequisites:** You must ensure that container runtime is installed on the workstation.

 !!!note
     When you upgrade to use the container image DXClient, you should first uninstall the nodejs DXClient.

-DXClient container image comes with a script that you can use to run the container image.
-This script creates a store directory, and copies the input files from the absolute path to the shared volume location.
+DXClient package comes with a script that you can use to run the commands within container runtime.
+This script creates a store directory and copies the input files from the absolute path to the shared volume location.

 See video: [CI/CD – DXClient in Container](https://www.youtube.com/watch?v=IFr_frVlojc)